LimentionXGroup/LimentionS/README.md

 ## Attention
 **Version 1.1.0 released!**
-For more information? please our [wiki](https://github.com/LimentionXGroup/LimentionS/wiki)
+For more information? please visit our [wiki](https://github.com/LimentionXGroup/LimentionS/wiki)

+## We're glad that over 500 downloads!
+Thank you for using LimentionS!
+We have decided to sustain the development of this library
+because downloaded more than we thought.

+Dear users

 ## Installation
 npm: